temitopeohassan/victory-vault/README.md

 # Victory Vault

-A decentralized soccer prediction market built on Celo blockchain where users stake USDC tokens to predict match outcomes and share in the prize pool.
+A decentralized soccer prediction market built on Celo blockchain where users stake Celo tokens to predict match outcomes and share in the prize pool.
 Built with Next.js, Express, Firebase, and Solidity smart contracts.

 ## 📖 Overview